h595855/dat110-project3-startcode/README.md

 #### Task 5 - Finding the peers/servers responsible for a file
 To look up a file in a chord system, we need to perform the same process in Task 4, where we replicate the file and find the peers holding each replica according to the rule.
 The system then returns the peers to the client.
 The major task here is to implement the requestActiveNodesForFile() method in the FileManager.
 Given a filename, find all the peers that hold a copy of this file
-- Testing: Start all the processes, run the FileDistributorClient and then run the DHTTestFilePeers to test your implementation.
+- Testing: Start all the five processes, run the FileDistributorClient and then run the DHTTestFilePeers to test your implementation.

 #### Task 6 - Remote-write protocol
-The basic idea for remote write is that each file (data item) has a primary peer that is responsible for performing update.
+The basic idea for remote write is that each file (data item) has a primary peer that is responsible for performing update and coordinating that other replicas perform this same update.
 Whenever a client wants to update a file, it has to locate the primary for this file and forward the update request to it.
 Therefore, only one process (peer) can perform update.
 The primary can then tell other peers holding a copy of this file to update.
 This arrangement is illustrated in the figure below.
 ![](assets/remote.png)
 We will implement this replicated-write protocol (remote-write) on top of the chord.
 One way to do this, is to tag a replica as the primary item before we distribute to the ring.
 The primaryServer variable in the Message class can be used for this purpose.